Information Criterion for Boltzmann Approximation Problems: Application of the Cross-Entropy Information Criterion

-where The right-hand sides of the updating equations in \eqref{eq:alpha_updating}, \eqref{eq:mu_updating}, and \eqref{eq:sigma_updating} involve either explicitly or implicitly through $\gamma_{ij}^{(s)}$.
-Thus, the equations cannot be analytically solved for $\boldsymbol{\theta}$.
-Instead, starting with an initial guess of $\boldsymbol{\theta}$, our version of the EM algorithm alternates between the expectation step (computing $\gamma_{ij}^{(s)}$) and the maximization step (updating $\boldsymbol{\theta}$) based on the updating equations until convergence is reached.

-Prior studies \citep{botev2013,Wang2015,kurtz2013} using mixture models for the cross-entropy method for importance sampling (recall that this method is a special case of the procedure in Figure~\ref{fig:MCE_iter} when $r$ is proportional to the optimal importance sampling density) do not iterate their updating equations; instead, they solve them only once when new data are gathered.
-This paper uses the aforementioned EM algorithm (i.e., iterating the updating equations until convergence) within the $t^{th}$ iteration to minimize $\bar{\mathcal{C}}^{(t-1)}(\boldsymbol{\theta})$ in \eqref{eq:CE_cumulative}.

-Figure~\ref{fig:EM algo} illustrates our EM algorithm in action for the first outer iteration ($t=1$), where a Gaussian mixture model (gray-scale filled countour plot) with three component densities (white countour lines) is updated over EM iterations to approximate an unknown target density.
+Figure~\ref{fig:EM algo} illustrates our EM algorithm in action for the first outer iteration ($t=1$), where a GMM (gray-scale filled countour plot) with three component densities (white countour lines) is updated over EM iterations to approximate an unknown target density.
 We can see that in contrast to the conventional EM algorithm that maximizes the likelihood of a model (i.e., goodness-of-fit) to approximate the distribution of observed data, our algorithm uses the data (yellow dots), $\mathbf{X}_1^{(0)}, \ldots, \mathbf{X}_{1000}^{(0)} \sim Q_{\boldsymbol{\eta}}$, to estimate and minimize the cross-entropy from the approximate density to the target density.
 Out of the 1000 observations (yellow dots) in Figure~\ref{fig:EM algo}(a) (note that the same data are plotted in (b)--(g) as well), only the small portion of them that fall \textit{above} the red dashed line contribute to the cross-entropy estimate (in \eqref{eq:CE_cumulative} because $r(\mathbf{x})$ is zero \textit{below} the red dashed line for the numerical example in Section~\ref{sec:num_ex}).
-This example run of the EM algorithm stops at Iteration 6 because of our pre-specified convergence criterion: $\bar{\mathcal{C}}^{(0)}(\boldsymbol{\theta})$ in \eqref{eq:CE_cumulative} is reduced less than a pre-specified threshold, 1\%, from the last iteration.
-See Appendix B for more details of the EM algorithm implemented for the numerical example in Section~\ref{sec:num_ex}.
+See Appendix C for more details of the EM algorithm implemented for the numerical example in Section~\ref{sec:num_ex}.